Hanna-Boorom/planterest/README.md

 ## Code Issues & Resolutions

 I originally designed my code so that when looking at all boards, each board's cover photo would be the image of the first post.
 When a new board was created with no posts, however, the app would throw errors since the board had no posts.
-I created a hotfix that shows the same picture as the cover photo for all boards.
-I plan on fixing this in the future.
+With the help of my instructors, I was able to fix the issue, which was that I wasn't including the posts of each board in the JSON response when creating a board, so I didn't have access to those values.